 The products cater to everyone’s tastes, not just those of art lovers.
 Everyone will be able to walk away with a souvenir of their time at the Norval Foundation, whether a wooden pencil or a limited-edition Irma Stern coffee mug.

 Our products are regularly synchronised with the exhibitions in the museum, so there is always something new to discover.
 Items based on featured artists such as Gerard Sekoto, Norman Catherine and Walter Battiss are just some of the things on offer at the Norval Foundation shop.

-This publication documents four chapters of the exhibition Re/discovery and Memory.
-It covers the retrospectives of eminent South African sculptors, Sydney Kumalo and Ezrom Legae and chronicles their innovative artistic practices.
-This is the first of its sort to be undertaken by any institution globally.
+Our first publication covers the retrospectives of sculptors, Sydney Kumalo and Ezrom Legae and chronicles their innovative artistic practices – the first of its sort to be undertaken by any institution globally.
 They are presented alongside fellow sculptor and friend Edoardo Villa, whose work between 1958 – 1968 gives insight into the interactions of these artists associated with Polly Street Art Centre and the Amadlozi Group.
 Working with his ongoing concern regarding the notion of displacement, Serge Alain Nitegeka’s contemporary practice – as experienced through his immersive installation – offers us a means for reassessing Villa’s own engagement with immigration, as seen in his early works.